rasheedelkassed/CS373/index.md

 # CS373 Summer Write-Up Blog

 This blog is being done as an ongoing weekly homework assignment for OSU's online CS373 course.
-It will follow my learning as the course progresses and, hopefully, show my growth through the term.
+It will follow my learning as the course progresses and, hopefully, show my growth throughout the term.

 ## Week 1 Write-Up: The Basics of Malware
 This first week of class was choked full of information and as such was the typical first week experience for pretty much any class.
 We learned a whole lot of new terminology that was foriegn to many of us, we were introduced to an online Virtual Machine (VM) extravaganza, and were introduced to many new tools and techniques that I had personally never heard of.
 We also learned about what malware actually is, and why it exists and is created.